 Vanilla essential oil does not exist.
 However, vanilla for use in aromatherapy is available as an oleoresin, absolute, or CO2 extract.
-To confuse matters, some companies use the words "vanilla essential oil."
+To confuse matters, some companies use the words "vanilla essential oil" when selling those products.
 Be wary when shopping and know what you're buying.

 This article will help you understand the differences between the three types of vanilla and how you can use them in aromatherapy.

 Plant family: Orchidaceae.
 Vanilla planifolia is an orchid with edible fruit—pods also called vanilla beans.